cako/blog/_posts/2018-03-14-julia-fortran.md

 The first difference we notice is the use of `iso_c_binding`.
 This creates named constants which are equivalent to their C types (see [here](https://gcc.gnu.org/onlinedocs/gfortran/ISO_005fC_005fBINDING.html)).
-In a multilanguage setting, it sets a standard dialect to be spoken by all.
+In a multi-language setting, it sets a standard dialect to be spoken by all.

 The second difference is the use of `bind` after the `subroutine` definition.
 This ensures that the `subroutine` can be accessed by C functions.